Robinhood vs. Schwab Introduction

 Category Six: Additional Services

-Periodic Mutual Fund Investing: Schwab offers this.
+Periodic Mutual Fund Investing: Schwab has it.

-Fully-paid Securities Lending Program: Both have this feature.
+Fully-paid Securities Lending Program: Ditto.

 Winner: Robinhood